-- 1. The closing date for receipt of proposals is Monday 11 December 2023.
+- 1. The closing date for receipt of proposals is Friday 29 November 2024.
 Late proposals will not be accepted. - 2.
 Only current FPH Fellows in good standing are eligible to make nominations.
 Each proposal must be supported by two Fellows. - 3.
-Proposers must have knowledge of the work of the candidates they are nominating and must state clearly in what capacity they know them (eg work colleague or personal friend).
+Proposers must have knowledge of the work of the candidates they are nominating and must state clearly in what capacity they know them (e.g. work colleague or personal friend).

 - 4. It is the responsibility of proposers to highlight the work of the nominee in order to bring the key elements relevant to the assessment criteria to the Faculty's attention.
 Members of the FPH Fellowship Committee, who consider the proposals, cannot take responsibility for failing to consider relevant information that is not included in the proposal form. - 5.
+Proposers should consider their nominee's work in areas relating to equity, diversity and inclusion, (for example gender, ethnicity, women's and migrant rights) to ensure it is consistent with our Anti-racism Framework and the principles FPH advocate. - 6.
 Candidates should not be proposed if they might reasonably be expected to have taken (or take) the FPH membership exams, completed specialist registration or qualify for any other FPH membership category.
-Nominations for such candidates will be rejected. - 6.
-Proposals must be treated as confidential but proposers may tell potential candidates that their names are going forward for consideration on the understanding that success is not a foregone conclusion.
+Nominations for such candidates will be rejected. - 7.
+Proposals must be treated as confidential, but proposers may tell potential candidates that their names are going forward for consideration on the understanding that success is not a foregone conclusion.

-When preparing your proposal you should also be aware that:
+When preparing your proposal, you should also be aware that: